 Factors Related to Our Indebtedness.
-On each of January 24, 2014 and July 1, 2014, West, certain domestic subsidiaries of West, as subsidiary borrowers, Wells Fargo Bank, National Association ("Wells Fargo"), as administrative agent, and the various lenders party thereto modified our senior secured credit facilities ("Senior Secured Credit Facilities") by entering into Amendment No. 4 (the "Fourth Amendment") and Amendment No. 5 (the "Fifth Amendment"), respectively, to the Amended and Restated Credit Agreement, in each case amending the Amended and Restated Credit Agreement (as previously amended by Amendment No. 1 to Amended and Restated Credit Agreement, dated as of August 15, 2012, Amendment No. 2 to Amended and Restated Credit Agreement, dated as of February 20, 2013 (the "Amended Credit Agreement").
+On each of January 24, 2014 and July 1, 2014, West, certain domestic subsidiaries of West, as subsidiary borrowers, Wells Fargo Bank, National Association ("Wells Fargo"), as administrative agent, and the various lenders party thereto modified our senior secured credit facilities ("Senior Secured Credit Facilities") by entering into Amendment No. 4 (the "Fourth Amendment") and Amendment No. 5 (the "Fifth Amendment"), respectively, to the Amended and Restated Credit Agreement, in each case amending the Amended and Restated Credit Agreement (as previously amended by Amendment No. 1 to Amended and Restated Credit Agreement, dated as of August 15, 2012, Amendment No. 2 to Amended and Restated Credit Agreement, dated as of October 24, 2012, and Amendment No. 3 to Amended and Restated Credit Agreement, dated as of February 20, 2013 (the "Amended Credit Agreement").